shaik1002/biggitlabbomb/doc/administration/incoming_email.md

 Be careful when choosing the domain used for receiving incoming email.

 For example, suppose your top-level company domain is `hooli.com`.
-All employees in your company have an email address at that domain through Google Workspace, and your company's private Slack instance requires a valid `@hooli.com` email address to sign up.
+All employees in your company have an email address at that domain via Google Apps, and your company's private Slack instance requires a valid `@hooli.com` email address to sign up.

 If you also host a public-facing GitLab instance at `hooli.com` and set your